 • Share other people's posts or stories

-• Do a guest post for other bloggers who use Instagram and promote it
+• Write a guest post for other bloggers who use Instagram and promote it.

-Start with these fundamental best practices and strategies for promoting your blog on Instagram and you'll be well on your way to building relationships with other bloggers who can help increase your return on this platform.
+Start with these best practices and fundamental strategies to promote your blog on Instagram and you'll be well on your way to building relationships with other bloggers who can help you increase your return on investment on this platform.

 How to promote your blog on Medium

-Medium is one of the best free blogging sites still around today, and it was launched in 2012.
+Medium is one of the best free blogging sites still in existence today, and it was launched in 2012.
 Today, Medium has between 85 and 100 million monthly active users.

 You may have noticed that average content sometimes ranks high in competitor search results.
 Medium also has an incredibly high domain rating and nearly 610 million backlinks (which you can explore at Ahrefs backlink checker ).

-It may seem counter-intuitive to use a separate blogging platform to publish your content.
-The problem may be that you'll drive more traffic to Medium, but that won't help your blog grow.
-That's actually a reasonable concern, but keep in mind that Medium can also be a great way to connect with a wider audience and give them a taste of the great content you regularly share on your main blog.
+It might seem counterintuitive to use a separate blogging platform to publish your content.
+The problem might be that you'll drive more traffic to Medium, but it won't help grow your blog.
+This is actually a reasonable concern, but keep in mind that Medium can also be a great way to connect with a wider audience and give them a taste of the excellent content you regularly share on your main blog.
 I like to think of Medium as a blog marketing tool rather than a competing platform.

 So how do you take advantage of Medium's vast reach to promote your blog?
 Here are a few ways that I find to be the most impactful.